aristoteleo/dynamo_readthedocs/docs/source/notebooks/lap_tutorial/lap_tutorial.rst

 Run pairwise least action path among cell states
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Compute LAP for all cell type transition pairs.
-The main interface in
+This section will compute LAP for all cell type transition pairs.
+The corresponding function in
 dynamo is ``dyn.pd.least_action``.
 This function takes ``adata``, start
-cell type and end cell type to compute least action path.
+cells and end cells to compute least action path.
 As shown
 below, different basis can be used.
 Here we use PCA basis to compute LAP
 for downstream analysis.
 Please refer to specific API documentation for
 detailed parameter explanation.